Shad00Z/machine-learning-compilers/docs/submissions/03_neon.rst

 3. Neon
 =========

 In this section we explore `Neon <https://developer.arm.com/Architectures/Neon>`_, ARM's advanced SIMD (Single Instruction, Multiple Data) architecture extension.
-Our goal is to understand how to effectively implement Neon kernels and how to optimize them for maximum performance.
+Our goal is to understand how to implement Neon kernels and how to optimize them for maximum performance.

 3.1 Execution Throughput and Latency
 -------------------------------------